Skip to main content

 op.par(a, b)x -> (a(x), b(x))Run multiple ops on same inputProcessing tuple elements separately

-op.foreach(name, ops...)[x1, x2] -> NamedTuple(input, name)Apply ops to each list elementCascade: second-stage model on each detection
+op.for_each(name, ops...)[x1, x2] -> NamedTuple(input, name)Apply ops to each list elementCascade: second-stage model on each detection

 op.pack()a, b -> (a, b)Collect positional args into tupleAfter unnamed par, before itemgetter